 Conservation Biology (ESPP 90e).
-Harvard University (Spring 2018).
-I am teaching an undergraduate course in Conservation Biology within Environmental Science and Public Policy concentration.
+Harvard College (Spring 2018 & upcoming Spring 2019).
+I am teaching an undergraduate course in Conservation Biology within the Environmental Science and Public Policy concentration.
 The course covers a range of topics in classical and modern conservation biology and, in addition to lectures, includes student-led investigations, creative writing assignments, debates, mock fisheries negotiations, game theory applications, and a two-day trip to Maine to observe marine conservation in action.

 Short courses (University)

 The Diversity Project.
 UCLA & San Diego State University.
 I co-organized a four-week, full-time summer course on microbial ecology and coral reef ecology for Diversity Project students (American undergraduates from Historically Black Colleges and Universities), including teaching and supervising one week of intensive laboratory techniques to assist students in preparing DNA samples for amplicon sequencing of bacterial communities from algae.
 I also co-organized and taught a three-week, full-time summer course on microbial ecology and coral reef ecology for Diversity Project students and Indonesian student researchers.
 In addition to leading discussions and laboratory training, I lectured on global biodiversity patterns, coral reef ecology, and tropical marine fieldwork.